simondlevy/PyRoboViz/README.md

 </p>

-This repository contains a simple Python library for visualizing robot pose (X,Y coordinates and rotation) in a 2D environment.
+This repository contains a simple Python library for visualizing robot pose (X,Y coordinates and rotation) and obstacles in a 2D environment.
 It is suitable for use in Simultaneous Localization And Mapping (SLAM) and related projects.
 It requires matplotlib and numpy.